JetBrains/teamcity-documentation/topics/what-s-new-in-teamcity-2020.1.md

 <img src="wn-slack-notification.png" alt="TeamCity notification in Slack"/>

+## New Browser Notifier

+In the scope of our 2020.1 release, we have presented the new TeamCity Browser Notifier extension.
+It automatically detects the active TeamCity session in a browser and sends real-time notifications about build statuses and events, based on your custom rules.
+The extension is available for Mozilla Firefox, Opera, and Google Chrome (including all Chromium-based browsers such as Microsoft Edge).

+The new Browser Notifier aims at replacing the deprecated Windows Tray Notifier and automatically uses all rules configured for it, if any.

+Read more about the Notifier's handy features in [our blog](https://blog.jetbrains.com/teamcity/2020/05/new-teamcity-notifier-browser-extension/).

 ## Downloading full agent with plugins

 You can now access a full TeamCity agent, packed with all plugins currently enabled on the server.
 This option is the most convenient if you use scripts for creating agent images (for example, in cloud).